GormR/HW_for_AgOpenGPS/README.md

 # AgOpenGPS/QtOpenGuidance Autosteer and RTK units
 Status: Draft - to be tested!

-These two PCBAs bring all electronic functions for autosteering with the AgOpenGPS / QtOpenGuidance project and an dual RTK-GNSS receiver as a separate unit.
+These two PCBAs bring all electronic functions for autosteering with the AgOpenGPS / QtOpenGuidance project.
+The dual RTK-GNSS receiver is a separate unit.

 This setup does not include new functions but provides a robust, monolitic unit  that may be manufactured by professionel EMS providers.
 The central unit is compatible to BrianTee‘s Nano firmware and the roof top unit to Matthias (MTZ8302) dual-RTK firmware.